 Seychelles International Business Company (IBC)

-Seychelles IBC is similar to the most popular international business company, the BVI IBC, and in some respects even exceeds that benchmark model of offshore corporation.
-Since the introduction of the Seychelles International Business Companies Act in 1994, over 30`000 Seychelles IBC`s have been registered, with more than 600 new offshore companies being registered every month.
+Seychelles IBC is similar to the most popular international business company, the BVI BC, and in some respects even exceeds that benchmark model of offshore corporation.
+Since the introduction of the Seychelles International Business Companies Act in 1994, over 200`000 Seychelles IBC`s have been registered, with a few hundred new offshore companies being registered every month.

-The formation, tax benefits and general structure of a Seychelles IBC is regulated by the Seychelles International Business Companies Act 1994.
-A full text of the Seychelles IBC Act 1994 is available from our Downloads section.
+The formation, tax benefits and general structure of a Seychelles IBC is regulated by the International Business Companies Act, 2016 which replaces the Seychelles International Business Companies Act, 1994.
+A full text of the International Business Companies Act, 2016 is available from our Downloads section.

 Following is a synopsis of the most important advantages and features of the Seychelles International Business Company.

 The Business Tax (Amendment) Act, 2018 introduces Territorial Tax System in Seychelles as of 1st January 2019.
 A Seychelles IBC which does not derive assessable income in Seychelles is not subject to any tax or duty on income or profits.
 Article 5.(1) of the Seychelles Business Tax (Amendment) Act, 2018, states as follows:

 5.(1) An amount derived by a resident person in carrying on business is derived from sources in Seychelles if derived from activities conducted, goods situated or rights used in Seychelles <…>.